jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 Tasks:

 * Robin to make some nice DASA CI for tickets, printables etc.
-* Write actionable tasks here for specific people as needed.

 Notes:
+* Adam will get a menu for catering costs, so that we can work out sponsorship costs, etc.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Sponsorship